 When the truck isn't subject to federal regulation, a similar analysis needs to be made of California's own extensive rules for various types of trucking.
-A truck accident attorney in Sacramento can assist with this process.
+A truck accident attorney can assist with this process.

 Who is Legally Responsible For The Accident?

 Modern trucking can involve many complex relationships.
 A single long haul truck trip, for example, may involve the driver, a lessee of the truck, an owner from whom the truck was leased, the firm which contracted the truck's lessee to do a pickup or delivery, the company whose goods are being hauled, and the company to whom the goods must be delivered.
 Any of these parties may be legally liable for an accident, depending on the circumstances.

 Figuring out who was responsible for what is often one of the most difficult parts of the case, requires analysis of the entire arrangement.

 - Who was responsible for keeping the vehicle maintained and equipped with the necessary safety devices?

 - Who was responsible for ensuring that the driver was qualified to drive the vehicle and checking the driver's safety record?